 County Court Information

-A majority of the United States’ counties have online portals that share civil and criminal case information.
-In these counties that offer online access, vendors can usually return criminal record results in less than one business day.
+Most United States counties have online portals that share civil and criminal history information.
+In these counties that offer online access, vendors can usually return criminal reports and state criminal records in less than one business day.

 However, some counties may not offer enough information online.
-In these cases, a representative will need to visit a courthouse and retrieve the pertinent criminal record.
-This time-consuming process can slow down an employment background check by several days or weeks.
+In such cases, a representative will need to visit a courthouse and perform record checks by hand.
+This time-consuming process can slow down an employment background check by several business days or weeks.
 But criminal background checks are a vital component of every more extensive background check.

-Education verifications are easiest to obtain at the university level.
-Most higher education institutions are a part of the National Student Clearinghouse so that vendors can access degree verifications within one day, so it’s almost like an instant background check.
+Education verifications are easiest to obtain at the university level since most higher education institutions are a part of the National Student Clearinghouse.
+Vendors can access degree verifications and education history within one day, so it’s almost like an instant background check.

 If a screening vendor needs to access proof of high school education or higher education credentialing from a foreign country, the screening process can be trickier.
-A vendor will often need to reach out to the specific school for proof of graduation or request a transcript translation.
+A vendor will need to reach out to the specific school for proof of graduation or request a transcript translation.
 In some cases, the vendor will be better off working with the applicant to obtain the necessary transcripts.

-Employment verifications can also be easy or difficult to obtain.
+Employment verifications also vary on their degree of difficulty to obtain.
 Large employers can usually offer employment verification through a third-party service within one day.
-On the other hand, mid-sized and small employers aren’t usually subscribed to these types of services.
+But small to mid-sized employers aren’t usually subscribed to these services.

 How Can You Speed Up Employment Background Checks?

 Some of the factors we’ve discussed are outside of your control.
-However, there are certain steps you can take to minimize delays as the employer and speed up the screening process:
+However, you can take steps to minimize delays and speed up the screening turnaround process.

-- Set a time limit on the authorization process: As a recruiter, you should inform your candidates to complete the authorization process as soon as possible.
-Let them know that their employment may be delayed if they don’t provide their consent timely.
+As a recruiter, you should inform your candidates to complete the authorization process as soon as possible.
+Let them know that their employment may face delays if they don’t provide their consent timely.
 Federal background checks, like credit check or criminal record requests, take long enough as it is.
 Holding on the part of the applicant is unacceptable.

-Let candidates know that the acquisition of court records may be delayed even if they seek other opportunities.
+Let candidates know that the acquisition of court records may take several business days, even if they seek other opportunities.
 Provide honest updates on their background check and offer revised TATs when they become available.
-Your background check vendor should be providing you with proactive updates.
+Your background check vendor should be proactive in providing updates on their criminal background history.